AdrianGHub/day-caption-journal/README.md

-# Caption your day :rocket:
+# Caption Your Day :rocket:

-> I've put into practice an idea of a daily journal with slider and notes set in local storage
+> I've put into practice an idea of a daily journal image slider and notebook with notes set in local storage.
+As a developer you can notice a strong usage of scss in this project.
+Additionally I've setup webpack bundler as a comfortable suite.
   <img src="https://github.com/AdrianGHub/day-caption-journal/blob/master/src/assets/public/github/github-caption.png" alt="Cookie capture."/>
 </p>